Discord-AntiScam/scam-links/README.md

 # Scam Links
-This is a list of most scam links (including rickrolls).
-Make a pull request to add more fake links.
-Some links may not work anymore as they have been taken down.
-Stay Safe!
+This is a database of scam links, maintained by actually_akac & ThinLiquid.<br>
+> *Note: Some URLs may have changed or have been taken down.*

-Join our Discord server for more... https://discord.gg/yputCttUQN
+Join our Discord server for more...<br> https://discord.gg/yputCttUQN

+## Contributing
+### Requesting a takedown
+Use the `False Positive` issue template, and provide us a reason.

+### Requesting a URL
+Use the `URL Request` issue template.

 ## Contributors
 <img src="https://contrib.rocks/image?repo=Discord-AntiScam/scam-links">

 ## File Directory
 ```
 scam-links/
     ├── list.txt
     ├── urls.json
-└── rickrolls/
-    ├── youtube.txt
-    └── youtube.json
 ```